 After God called Abraham to follow Him to a new land, he and Sarah set out on a journey that didn’t have a known destination.
 As they traveled through enemy territory, Abraham was concerned that his wife was beautiful and anyone who saw her might try to take her.

 So he and his wife, Sarah, conceived a plan to tell people that she was his sister.
-This was partial truth and she was his half-sister, but she was also his wife.
+This was partial truth and she was his half-sister, and in the sight of men, it was understandable, perhaps, but she was also his wife.

 Jacob and Esau (Genesis 25:27-34 and Genesis 27 and 28)